VivianQuach/Suika/README.md

 The contraints are very basic ones: applying gravity, border constraints and collision with other cat's.

 ### Game Mechanic
-You are basically going to merge cute cats and see how much points you can get. if the cat goes above the screen.
+You are basically going to merge cute cats and see how much points you can get.
+There will be a few cats that will pop up that can drop but the other cats must be merged to get.
+If the cat goes above the screen.
 Basically, try to spawn to cats at the same time.
 You lose.

 Point System:
 For ever merge, you get 2 * the level added into your points. so the smallest cat will give you 2 when you merge them and so on.